-From the small house in Gabrovo, Bulgaria, the Bread House’s simple but new community-building model of collective bread-making and art-making became more and more popular and spread around the world.
-Since 2009, more than 20 Bulgarian cities and more than 15 countries on 5 continents have been inspired by the model and are currently developing local initiatives part of the Bread Houses Network.
+From the first, small Bread House in Gabrovo, Bulgaria, the Bread House’s simple but new community-building model of collective bread-making and art-making became more and more popular and spread around the world.
+Since 2009, more than 15 Bulgarian cities and more than 20 countries on 5 continents have been inspired by the model and are currently developing local initiatives part of the Bread Houses Network.

 The Bread Houses are, in some cases, physical locations we have established, and in others programs, educational and community-building, run by people whom we have trained people to host activities with our methods in various locations (community centers, schools, churches, etc. and in different countries that we coordinate) with series of events and festivals.

 1. The Bread Houses physical locations that our organization has established are two kinds:

 a) community socio-cultural centers (the main is the Bread House in Sofia, Bulgaria, and in a few other cities across Bulgaria)

 b) social enterprises-bakeries and community social centers (for team-building, children’s educational programs, etc.) that train and employ disadvantaged people while also serving as a social-cultural center. Тhis is the model of our NadEzhko Social Bakery (www.nadezhko.com) in Sofia, Bulgaria, which in 2019 was transferred to Latvia, in the city of Ventspils, as a kind of social franchise model, where the local Latvian sourdough bakery employing people with disabilities, is called Creative Bread Laboratory (in Latvian, Ramala), and uses the Bread Houses Network methods for community baking events and is thus a part of our network.